andriymz/andriymz.github.io/_posts/2019-03-16-authentication-using-kerberos.md

 });
 ```

-## Long-running applications

-Once a Subject is authenticated, its stored TGT will not be automatically renewed, which means you should manually implement a ticket renewal logic.

-Even though there is *renewTGT* option in Krb5LoginModule, it is only used together with the *useTicketCache* option and decides whether or not the TGT should be renewed after it is acquired from the ticket cache, having nothing to do with periodic TGT renewal.

 # Authenticate using the UserGroupInformation class

 [UserGroupInformation](http://hadoop.apache.org/docs/r2.8.3/api/org/apache/hadoop/security/UserGroupInformation.html) class, packaged with *hadoop-common* library, wraps around a JAAS Subject and provides all the required methods to manage Kerberos-based authentications.

 This class is of special interest, since it allows the developers not to worry about the JAAS configuration and hides the underlying implementation complexity using the aforementioned LoginContext, Subject, Principal, etc. classes.

-A developer can completely handle all the Kerberos authentication options using the UserGroupInformation class to access secured services, which are covered one by one in the following sections.
+A developer can completely handle all the Kerberos authentication options using just the UserGroupInformation class to access secured services, which are covered one by one in the following sections.

 ## Local ticket cache

-To test the authentication using an existing TGT we need to request it and store in a custom cache location, using the `kinit` command below:
+To test the authentication using an existing TGT you need to first request and store it in a custom cache location, using the `kinit` command below:

 ```java
 [andriymz@fedora27 ~]$ kinit xpand@XPAND.COM -kt xpand.keytab -c /tmp/cache